 Dogs are mammals with very strong hearing, seeing, and smelling senses.
 It’s no wonder some dogs are used as police dogs, watchdogs, work dogs, or guides for the blind.

 A dog has a powerful sense of smell that most airports and border security use dogs to sniff out any illegal drugs or bombs from the luggage or travelers.

 Dogs are able to see in color, they cannot view the world with as much color as humans.
-Because they have more rods in their eyes than humans, their night vision is vastly superior to humans.
+But because they have more rods in their eyes than humans, their night vision is vastly superior to humans.

-Most dog pets act as guards to the home, thanks to their highly sensitive hearing abilities.
-Yes, a dog could hear a quiet noise in your garage and bark to alert you.
+Most dogs act as guards to their home, thanks to their ability to hear much better than people.
+Your dog can hear a quiet noise in your garage and bark to alert you.

 Maryna is an animal expert that has had dozens of animals in her life over the years.
 She has never found an animal that she didn't love immediately.
 It seems like every year she finds kittens that have been abandoned by their mom and she nurses them to health and finds homes for them.
 She contributes her vast knowledge about animals and family pets to our website and we're forever grateful to have her working with us.
 She's also an amazing graphics designer and has designed all of the social media images that we use across all platforms.